Products in Equivariant Homology: Introduction

 In this case, we obtain an exterior product in the homology of the Borel construction

 which reduces to the ordinary cross product when $G$ is trivial. \item When $X=Y=M_G$ with the identity maps, we obtain an ``equivariant intersection product''

 which reduces to the intersection product when $G$ is trivial.
 If $h$ is the integral homology, equivariant homology classes can be represented by bordism classes of equivariant maps from closed, oriented stratifolds with free and orientation preserving actions of $G$ (see \cite{T2} and Appendix \ref{sec:stratifold}).
-In this description, the product is given by intersection after making the cycles transversal. \item Let $X=Y=L(M_G)$ be the free loop space over $M_G$ with the evaluation map to $M_G$.
+In this description, the product is given by transversal intersection. \item Let $X=Y=L(M_G)$ be the free loop space over $M_G$ with the evaluation map $ev_0: L(M_G)\to M_G$.
 In this case, $P \sim\mathrm{Map}(S^1\vee S^1, M_G)$ and by composing $\mu_{M_G}$ with the induced map of the concatenation $cat: \mathrm{Map}(S^1\vee S^1, M_G) \to L(M_G)$, we obtain a string product in the Borel construction:

-This is similar to the product constructed by Behrend-Ginot-Noohi-Xu (\cite{BGNX}) in the language of stacks and to the one by Lupercio-Uribe-Xicotencatl \cite{LMX} for orbifolds $[M/G]$ when $G$ is finite and $h$ is rational homology.
-It generalises two known constructions: \begin{enumerate} \item When $G$ is trivial, this reduces to the Chas-Sullivan string product for $LM$ \cite{CS,CJ}. \item When $M=pt$, this reduces to the Chataur-Menichi pair-of-pants string product for $LBG$ \cite[Example (a)]{CM}. \end{enumerate} \item More generally, let $E\to M_G$ be a fibrewise monoid.
+This is similar to the product constructed by Behrend-Ginot-Noohi-Xu (\cite{BGNX}) in the language of stacks.
+This is also similar to the product by Lupercio-Uribe-Xicotencatl \cite{LMX} for orbifolds $[M/G]$ when $G$ is finite and $h$ is rational homology, which is later generalised by \'Angel-Backelin-Uribe \cite{Angel-Backelin-Uribe} to the integral homology.
+Our product $\psi$ generalises two known constructions: \begin{enumerate} \item When $G$ is trivial, this reduces to the Chas-Sullivan string product for $LM$ \cite{CS,CJ}. \item When $M=pt$, this reduces to the Chataur-Menichi pair-of-pants string product for $LBG$ \cite[Example (a)]{CM}. \end{enumerate} \item More generally, let $E\to M_G$ be a fibrewise monoid.
 Take $X = Y = E$ with the projection maps to $M_G$.
 The composition of $\mu_{M_G}$ with the fibrewise multiplication gives a product